-CET 1 Capital /Tier I Capital (Basel III) comprises ordinary paid-up share capital, statutory reserve, audited retained profits, other disclosed reserves, unrealised gains on FVOCI instruments and net of regulatory adjustments namely goodwill, intangible assets, 55% of cummulative gains on FVOCI instruments, deferred tax assets, other CET1 regulatory adjustments specified by BNM, investment in subsidiaries and investment in associates.
+CET 1 Capital /Tier 1 Capital (Basel III) comprises ordinary paid-up share capital, statutory reserve, audited retained profits, other disclosed reserves, unrealised gains on Fair Value through Other Comprehensive Income ("FVOCI") instruments and net of regulatory adjustments (namely goodwill, intangible assets, 55% of cumulative gains on FVOCI instruments, deferred tax assets, other CET 1 regulatory adjustments specified by BNM, investment in subsidiaries and investment in associates).

-Share capital is the issued and fully paid share capital and there is no obligation to pay a coupon or dividend to the shareholders.
-Retained profits and statutory reserve are accumulated resources included in Total Equity in the Statement of Financial Position.
+Share capital is the issued and fully paid share capital, with no obligation to pay a coupon or dividend to the shareholders.
+Retained profits and statutory reserve are accumulated reserves reported under Total Equity in the Statement of Financial Position.